UOB Innovation Hub

-The Hive, also known as Learning Hub South, is a building located in Nanyang Technological University, Singapore.
+UOB Innovation Hub, formerly The Hive, also known as Learning Hub South, is a building located in Nanyang Technological University (NTU), Singapore.
 The S$45 million building was designed by Thomas Heatherwick and completed in 2015.
 Colloquially, the building is known as the "dim sum basket building" due to its likeness to the steamer baskets used to contain dim sum.

+On 25 March 2026, The Hive was renamed UOB Innovation Hub, with 18 out of 56 classrooms converted to house NTU-affiliated start-ups instead of classes, sparking outrage among students from the College of Humanities, Arts and Social Sciences.
+The Hub is supported by a $110 million investment by UOB and the Wee Foundation in April 2025.

-The Hive was a finalist for the 2015 World Architecture Festival Commercial Mixed-Use Award in the Future Projects subcategory.
+UOB Innovation Hub was a finalist for the 2015 World Architecture Festival Commercial Mixed-Use Award in the Future Projects subcategory.

 Architecture

-Designed by British designer Thomas Heatherwick, The Hive is Heatherwick Studio's first major building in Asia.
+Designed by British designer Thomas Heatherwick, The UOB Innovation Hub is Heatherwick Studio's first major building in Asia.
 The building consists of 12 eight-storey towers arranged around a public atrium.
 The towers taper towards the base and house 56 corner-less classrooms.
 The concrete stair and lift cores between the towers are embedded with 700 drawings by British artist Sara Fanelli, depicting images from science, art and literature.

 The building has received mixed reviews, with the Architectural Review saying that while "there is much to admire" about the building, "it gave off something of a forlorn car-park aesthetic".